 - It takes nothing special to do: If what you're doing can be easily done by anyone else, it's not groundbreaking enough to strengthen your application.
 For example, if getting your volunteer position means simply filling out a paper application, you're doing nothing special.

-- You’re not a leader, and you won't become a leader: If you’re just a rank and file teammate or club member, you’re not doing anything special.
-Once again, think about how many thousands of other organizations exist, and how many tens or hundreds of thousands of other students are in the same position as you.
+- You're not a leader, and you won't become a leader: If you're just a rank and file teammate or club member, you're not doing anything special.
+Once again, think about how many thousands of other organizations like that exist, and how many hundreds of thousands of other students are in the same position as you.

 - You've maxed out your growth: How much time have you spent on this activity already?
 How much further will you get with another 50 hours?
-If the answer is "not that much," THOSE 50 HOURS ARE A COMPLETE WASTE OF TIME.
+If the answer is "not that much," THOSE 50 HOURS ARE A WASTE OF TIME (as far as application strength goes).
 Sorry for the capital letters.
-This is such a common fallacy in the many students I work with that it's frustrating when they don't see the logic here.
+This is a common fallacy in the many students we've work withed that it's frustrating when they don't see the logic here.